DigitalRuby/MailDemon/README.md

 Known Issues:
 - Hotmail.com, live.com and outlook.com have had an invalid SSL certificate for quite a while now.
 I've added them to appsettings.json.
 You may need to add additional entries for mail services with bad certificates.

+## Mail List Setup
+- Make sure your smtp settings are correct in appsettings.json.
+- Setup appsettings.json, mailDemonWeb section.
+Enable web, set your admin user/password, google recaptcha key, etc.
+- Use --server.urls parameter to set the kestrel binding for the web server.
+- Login with https://yourdomain.com/MailDemonLogin.
+Replace yourdomain.com with your actual domain name.
+- Create a new mailing list using menu at top.
+- List name is meant to be more like a short variable name, somewhat human readable, but short.
+List title is what subscribers will see.
+- Send your victims, I mean subscribers, to https://yourdomain.com/SubscribeInitial/[listname].
+Replace yourdomain.com with your actual domain name.
+Replace [listname] with the actual list name.
+- Create new templates by selecting lists at the top, then using create template button.
+- The template title is NOT the subject of the email, it is just informational for you only.
+- To set the email subject, add a &lt;!-- Subjbect: ... --&gt; to the body of your template, it will then be set as the email subject.
+- Full razor syntax, @Html, etc. is supported.
+The model for the templates is the MailListSubscription class.
+- Feel free to create and edit templates in visual studio and then paste them into the template text box.
+- (WIP) Blast out an email using the send button on the edit template screen.
+- Note that the MailDemon.db file contains all the lists, templates, subscribers, etc. Backup this file regularly!

 Enjoy!